Guerra24/Guerra24/README.md

 ### Hi, I'm Guerra24

-I'm mostly a software developer, I've been doing this since 2015 and my progression is not exactly the easiest one.
+I've been doing this since 2015 and my progression is not exactly the easiest one.
 The first language I learned was Java along with OpenGL/GLSL as my goal back then was to create a minecraft clone.
 More recently worked on my own game engine and then moved to [Anarchy Engine](https://github.com/orange451/AnarchyEngine) where I wrote the entire renderer.

 I also hack around with bleeding-edge tools and software, probably my most well known contribution was running Ubuntu's Unity desktop inside WSL 1... yeah that was me.